SolarEdge

-SolarEdge Technologies, Inc. is a US company that developed a DC optimized inverter system.

-In 2023, SolarEdge became the most losing stock in the S&P 500 for the year, which resulted in its delisting from the index.
-On June 25th 2024, SolarEdge plunged nearly 15% in early morning trading to $28.41, down from an all-time-high of $368.33 on November 15, 2021.
+SolarEdge Technologies, Inc. is an Israeli company that produces DC optimized inverter systems.
+SolarEdge was founded in 2006, began mass production in 2009, and completed an initial public offering on the Nasdaq in March 2015.
+In 2023, SolarEdge became the most losing stock in the S&P 500 for the year, which resulted in its removal from the index.

 History

-SolarEdge was established in 2006 by Guy Sella, Lior Handelsman, Yoav Galin, Meir Adest and Amir Fishelov.
+SolarEdge was established in 2006 by Guy Sella, Lior Handelsman, Yoav Galin, Meir Adest, and Amir Fishelov.
 The company was backed by venture capital from GE Energy Financial Services, Norwest Venture Partners, Lightspeed Venture Partners, ORR Partners, Genesis Partners, Walden International, Vertex Ventures Israel, JP Asia Capital and Opus Capital Ventures.

 The company started mass production of its products by contract manufacturer Flex at the end of 2009.

 In March 2015, SolarEdge had an initial public offering of 7,000,000 shares of its common stock at a price to the public of $18.00 per share, raising $126 million.
 The shares began trading on the NASDAQ Global Select Market under the ticker symbol “SEDG.”
 Goldman Sachs and Deutsche Bank acted as joint book-running managers for the offering.